Stepping Out

 In stepping off the wall, can art trace the materials of a life?
 This year's Studio Museum in Harlem artists in residence, on display at MoMA PS1, give it a try.

 Late Modernism taught a generation to see painting as drawing in space and art as object, which sounds just the thing for going off the way.
 It might be all about the artist or you.
 But it had an unanticipated result: now anything goes, anywhere between the ceiling and the floor.
-New York galleries step off the wall all the time, to give material shape to a career.
-That can mean no direction at all and lousy art, but it works for the three Studio Museum artists, and it works with a typically enormous mess by Leonardo Drew.
-Drew covers an entire Chelsea gallery while gathering light.
-Leonardo Drew's Untitled (Number 427) (Galerie Lelong, 2024)
+New York galleries give material shape to a career.
+That can mean no direction at all and lousy art, but it works for the three Studio Museum artists—and it works with a typically enormous mess by Leonardo Drew and now Al Loving.
+Drew covers an entire Chelsea gallery while gathering light, while Loving keeps taking paint on canvas into the room.
+Al Loving's Self-Portrait #23 (Gary Snyder gallery, c.
+1973)

 Psst, pass it on